rapid-sensemaking-framework/cosense/README.md

 npm run build
 ```

-To test this build, run
+To open the app and test this build, run

 ```
 npm run electron